 -Frankfurt is celebrated as the jazz capital of Europe.

 Frankfurt Financial District ©

-With its excellent rail connections and Autobahn system, Frankfurt is the natural hub for travellers wishing to explore the surrounding towns and countryside.
-It is also the venue for numerous trade fairs, exhibitions and congresses, drawing about 12 million visitors a year to these events.
+With its excellent rail connections and autobahn system, Frankfurt is the natural hub for travellers wishing to explore the surrounding towns and countryside.
+It is also the venue for numerous trade fairs, exhibitions and congresses, drawing about 12 million visitors a year with these events.
 The largest and best known is the annual International Book Fair, which is attended by thousands of publishers, writers and avid readers.